cocel-postech/pit-nbv/README.md

 - Open3D 0.18.0

 ## Quick Evaluation
-If you only need evaluation, you can run it right away with our pretrained weights!
+If you only need evaluation, you can run it right away **with our pretrained weights**!
 ```bash
 python test.py
 ```